kaste/mockito-python/README.rst

 ::

-    from mockito import when, unstub
+    from mockito import when, mock, unstub

     when(os.path).exists('/foo').thenReturn(True)